 According to photographic institutions & experts, the B&W negative emulsion is the most archival photographic material we have today, 300++ years.
 Stored correctly, dr5 processed film will see the same expected life.

 dr5 procedure; wash sequence's are critical for reversal processing. dr5 also incorporates critical archival wash steps toward the end of the process, making this already unique process even better.
 The neutral & sepia developers; It has also been long known that a toned B&W will far outlast a neutral image.
 Developer-2 dr5 sepia images are not toned 'after' the fact, they are processed this way.
 It goes without saying, the dr5-sepia image is more archival than the dr5-neutral image.

 The very unique 2nd fogging-developers play a very big part in the dr5 process.
 The 2nd development stage contrary to what has been published by several "photographic experts", is likely the most critical in the reversal process.
 The mixture used determines the final image.
 It can affect; sharpness, detail, tonal range, contrast, color-tone, DMAX and several other factors in conjunction with the 1st development and the procedure as a whole.

-BOTTOM LINE: The reversal process requires precise processing control.
-There are several ways to go about it.
-There is only one dr5.
-We feel we have stumbled on quite possibly the best photographic process enhancement for existing B&W films in many years. dr5 was created mostly on know how, photographic skill and part luck.
+The reversal B&W-process requires precise processing control.
+There are several ways to go about it, There is only one dr5. dr5 is quite possibly the best photographic process enhancement for existing B&W films in many years. dr5 created on know how, allot of photographic skill and a little bit of luck.